MKTCLounge/MKTCLounge.github.io/index.md

 vi.
 In the event of MogiBot being offline and players are forced to manually randomize teams, the list which appears first will be the official teams.
 Players who force another list will receive -50 MMR strike.​

 G. Once the host is decided, he must share the Room Code.
-The first person to share a code in the corresponding #room-code-channel will be considered the host of the match.
+The first person to share a code in the corresponding #room -code-channel will be considered the host of the match.

 i.
 Codes cannot be deleted by the host, if this occurs the host will receive -50 MMR strike.​